r-rishabh-j/r-rishabh-j.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a robotics and artificial intelligence enthusiast.
-I graduated from Indian Institute of Technology Ropar with a Bachlor's in Computer Science with an Honors in Artificial Intelligence.
-My research interests primarily revolve around computer vision, robotics and federated learning.
+An Indian Institute of Technology Ropar with a Bachelor's in Computer Science with an Honors in Artificial Intelligence graduate, my research interests primarily revolve around computer vision and robotics.
 I recently started exploring natural language processing and am working on some cool projects!

 I love playing the guitar 🎸, and closely follow the latest space tech 🚀 developments in the world.
 Hit me up to engage in an endless discussion on space exploration!